jmtitan/Criteo-custom/README.md

 # Criteo-custom
-Criteo dataset for Multi-touch Attribution and Custom Method
+Script to modifiy Criteo dataset for Multi-touch Attribution.

-"DCRMTA: Unbiased Causal Representation for Multi-touch Attribution" IJCAL under review.